EichlerLab/pav/CONFIG.md

 ### Alignments

+Alignments are done in two tiers and reconciled.
+The first tier (tier 1) uses alignment parameters to capture large SVs and is the basis for most of the callset.
+The second tier (tier 2) uses a different set alignment parameters to align smaller fragments allowing for better SV resolution, particularly complex SVs.

-* min_trim_tig_len [1000, int]: Ignore contig alignments shorter than this size.
-This is the number of reference bases the contig covers.
+* min_trim_qry_len [1000, int]: Ignore query alignments shorter than this size.
+Parameter is the number of reference bases the query sequence covers in one alignment record.
-* aligner [minimap2; string]: PAV supports minimap2 (aligner: minimap2) and LRA (aligner: lra).
-LRA is under development with the Chaisson lab (USC).
+* aligner_tierX [minimap2; string]: Alignment program to use for tier X (where X is 1 or 2).
+Recognized aligners are "minimap2" or "lra".
+By default, minimap2 is used for tier 1 and 2.
+* aligner [minimap2; string]: Alias for "aligner_tier1".
+Allows PAV to read configurations from earlier versions of PAV.
+* align_params_tierX [<default depends on tier>; string]: Alignment parameters for tier X (where X is 1 or 2).
+  * minimap2 tier 1 default: "-x asm20 -m 10000 -z 10000,50 -r 50000 --end-bonus=100 -O 5,56 -E 4,1 -B 5"
+  * lra tier 1 default: "" (default LRA parameters)
+  * minimap2 tier 2 default: "-x asm5"
+  * If LRA is used for tier 2 (i.e. "aligner_tier2" = "lra"), then "align_params_tier2" must be defined.
+* minimap2_params: Alias for "align_params_tier1", but only if the tier 1 aligner is minimap2.
+Allows PAV to read configurations from earlier versions of PAV.

 ## Inversions